CrescentRR/GoARacle/README.md

 -Use the Mark Off button to get a running count of how much priority score is needed in each world.

 ## Changelog

+9/16/20 (v1.3.3): Changed About button to display the README.txt file.
+Reduced the time needed for the pool tooltips to show up (should show up almost immediately, granted you are focused on that page [you clicked on the page]).

 9/11/20 (v1.3.2): Removed the boxes that were supposed to be apostrophes.
 Updated README.txt in the folder.
 Removed clutter from the root of the folder.